-For example, some contain benzocaine, which can lead to a life-threatening condition called methemoglobinemia.
+For example, they may contain benzocaine, which could cause a blood disorder called methemoglobinemia.

 Many drugstores sell homeopathic medications that may be labeled as teething tablets.
-However, the FDA also warn against using these to treat teething pain.
+However, the FDA also warns against using these to treat teething pain.

 If home remedies are not relieving 2-year molar pain, it may be a good idea to make an appointment with the child’s doctor.